Tooth Extraction Care

 For the first 24 hours, your wound will likely ooze blood pretty consistently.
 This period is crucial for helping your blood clot effectively.
 Be sure to keep gauze on the wound as much as possible in this time, especially if it’s still oozing.

-If you’re suffering from a severe toothache, don’t hesitate to give us a call at 402-413-7000!
-By being on top of your toothache, you’ll actually minimize the pain and discomfort you experience in the long run.
+If you’re suffering from a severe toothache, don’t hesitate to give our dentist in Lincoln, NE, a call at 402-413-7000!
+By being on top of your toothache, you’ll actually minimize the discomfort you experience in the long run.